ViPeR5000/span/README.md

 ## Installation

 1. Install [HACS](https://hacs.xyz/)
-2. Go to HACS, select `Integrations`
+2. Go to HACS in the left side bar of your Home Assistant installation
-3. This repository is not currently the default in HACs so you need to use it as a custom repository (We need two HACs developers to [approve](https://github.com/hacs/default/pull/2560) it).
-Before installing this repository delete configurations for other similar repositories and remove them from HACs (two steps) and restart Home Assistant.
+3. Search for "Span"
-4. Once you have removed conflicting repositories use the the three dots in the upper right of the HACs screen and add a custom repository with the URL of this repository.
+4. Open the repository
-5. Select the repository you added in the list of integrations in HACS and select "Download".
-You can follow the URL to ensure you have the repository you want.
+5. Click on the "Download" button at the lower right
-6. Restart Home Assistant.
+6. Restart Home Assistant - You will be prompted for this by a HomeAssistant repair
 7. In the Home Assistant UI go to `Settings`.
 8. Click `Devices & Services` and you should see this integration.
 9. Click `+ Add Integration`.